Born and raised in Akron, Ohio, Dusty cut his teeth to the sounds of

 He played countless gigs in the Tri-State area, but none as satisfying as the

 Springsteen Tribute concerts in 1997 for WNEW-FM/WHY HUNGERTHON at the

 Motown Cafe and Beacon Theatre in NYC.
 His track "Mary, Queen of Arkansas"

 was issued as a B-side on the Kurt Newman (Bodeans) EP for Capitol Records.

 Road tested shows in Nashville and Memphis followed finding him on stage

 with John Prine's backing band for Billy Block's Western Beat Revival on

 a WRLT-FM radio telecast in Nashville.
 He nearly relocated there while

-a young female songplugger peddled his songs all over Music Row.
+a young dynamic songplugger peddled his tunes all over Music Row.